The world's biggest football tournament is coming to your screen!

 This year the competition will be held across The USA, Mexico, and Canada!
 This is the first time that the tournament will be held across THREE different nations!

-Who has qualified for the 2026 Fifa World Cup so far?
+Who has qualified for the 2026 Fifa World Cup?

-The road to 2026 has been a wild ride, and the lineup is finally starting to take shape!
+The road to 2026 has been a wild ride, and the full 48-nation lineup is now locked in!
 We’ve seen established giants secure their spots alongside some fantastic surprise packages making history.
 It’s going to be a truly global celebration of the sport.

 Here are the nations that have booked their tickets so far:

-Algeria, Argentina, Australia, Austria, Belgium, Brazil, Canada, Cape Verde, Colombia, Croatia, Curaçao, Ecuador, Egypt, England, France, Germany, Ghana, Haiti, Iran, Ivory Coast, Japan, Jordan, Mexico, Morocco, Netherlands, New Zealand, Norway, Panama, Paraguay, Portugal, Qatar, Saudi Arabia, Scotland, Senegal, South Africa, South Korea, Spain, Switzerland, Tunisia, United States, Uruguay, and Uzbekistan.
+Algeria, Argentina, Australia, Austria, Belgium, Bosnia and Herzegovina, Brazil, Canada, Cape Verde, Colombia, Croatia, Curaçao, Czechia, DR Congo, Ecuador, Egypt, England, France, Germany, Ghana, Haiti, Iran, Iraq, Italy, Ivory Coast, Japan, Jordan, Mexico, Morocco, Netherlands, New Zealand, Norway, Panama, Paraguay, Poland, Portugal, Qatar, Saudi Arabia, Scotland, Senegal, South Africa, South Korea, Spain, Sweden, Switzerland, Tunisia, Türkiye, United States, Uruguay, and Uzbekistan.

 Who are England, Scotland, Wales, and Northern Ireland playing in the World Cup?

-England are in Group L (hopefully that doesn’t mean they’ll be taking one!) in with, Croatia, Ghana, and Panama.
+England are in Group L (hopefully that doesn’t mean they’ll be taking one!) alongside Croatia, Ghana, and Panama.

-Thomas Tuchel and Harry Kane will hope to have a successful start with the first match taking place in Dallas, on Wednesday 17th June against Croatia.
-They’ll be looking for revenge as Croatia knocked them out in the semi-finals in 2018!
+Thomas Tuchel and Harry Kane will be looking for a successful start in their first match in Dallas on Wednesday, 17th June, against Croatia.
+England fans will be looking for revenge as Croatia knocked them out in the semi-finals in 2018!
 You’ll be able to tune in at 9pm in the UK.

 Who are the favourites to win the 2026 World Cup?